FREQUENTLY ASKED QUESTIONS ABOUT BANKRUPTCY

-A majority of the clients I work with in my consumer practice as an Upland bankruptcy and debt lawyer can keep their all of their property when they file bankruptcy.
+A majority of the clients I work with in my consumer practice as a bankruptcy and debt lawyer in Upland, CA can keep all of their property when they file bankruptcy.
 This is because California offers exemptions that you can put on property to prevent it from being sold by the Trustee in the bankruptcy to pay creditors.
 Be sure to disclose all of your assets to your bankruptcy attorney to ensure that the exemptions available will cover your property.
 Generally, with exemptions you can protect about $30,000 in any type of property or if you have equity in a personal residence you can protect anywhere between $75,000 and $175,000.

 A Chapter 7 is a liquidation bankruptcy.
 In a Chapter 7, a trustee is appointed with the primary task of liquidating any non-exempt assets to pay creditors.
 Not everyone qualifies for a Chapter 7, which is subject to means testing, which is designed to determine if you have the ability to repay a significant portion of your debt.

 A Chapter 13 is an individual reorganization of the financial affairs of the debtor or joint debtors.
-Upland Chapter 13 bankruptcy law, allows the debtor(s) to propose a plan for the repayment or partial repayment of their creditors over the course of 36-60 months.
+In Chapter 13 bankruptcy law in Upland, the debtor(s) propose a plan for the repayment or partial repayment of their creditors over the course of 36-60 months.
 Instead of paying the creditors through a liquidation of assets, the debtor(s) tap into their monthly disposable income, which is essentially their monthly take home pay less reasonable and necessary living expenses.
-Under bankruptcy law in Upland, to file a Chapter 13 you need to have a regular income and have some money left over after your reasonable and necessary expenses to pay creditors.
+To file a Chapter 13 you need to have a regular income and have some money left over after your reasonable and necessary expenses to pay creditors.
 A Chapter 13 is particularly effective in curing delinquencies in mortgages, it allows the debtor to stretch missed payments out over up to 60 months and stays any foreclosure provided the debtor stays current on the regular monthly mortgage payment and the plan payment.

 Your spouse is not required to file.
 Certain information about your spouse's income and assets will still need to be disclosed in the filing.
 In many cases, it will make sense for a joint case to be filed.
 The cost for a joint filing is the same as an individual filing in most cases.
 However, if the spouses file separately, there are two filing fees, two meetings with the trustee, and two separate cases.
 Filing separately could lead to twice the cost.